Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm

-Unfortunately, this result strictly holds only for graphs that have no cycles $\leq 2p+1$.
-However, we can reasonably extend the argument of Section~\ref{sec:ensemble_estimates} on typicality of subgraph expectation values.
+When considering small $N$ graphs, ones that have cycles of length $\leq 2p+1$, we can reasonably extend the argument of Section~\ref{sec:ensemble_estimates} on typicality of subgraph expectation values.
 Under this typicality argument, the correlations between close vertices is still exponentially decaying with distance, even though the subgraph may not be a tree and there are multiple short paths between vertices.
 Thus, for all graphs, by the central limit theorem the distribution of solutions concentrates as a Gaussian with a standard deviation of order $\frac{1}{\sqrt{N}}$ around the mean.
 By extension, with probability $\sim 50\%$, any single measurement will yield a bitstring with a cut value greater than the average.
 These results of cut distributions have been found heuristically in \cite{larkin2020evaluation}.

 \quad

 The results are a full characterization of the fixed-angle single-shot QAOA on 3-regular graphs.
 Given a typical graph sampled from the ensemble of all regular graphs, the typical cut fraction from level $p$ QAOA will be about that of the expectation value of the $p$-tree $f_{\text{p-tree}}$.
 The distribution of bitstrings is concentrated as a Gaussian of subextensive variance around the mean, indicating that one can find a solution with quality greater than the mean with order 1 samples.
 Furthermore, because the fixed angles bypass the hybrid optimization loop, the number of queries to the quantum simulator is reduced by orders of magnitude, yielding solutions on potentially millisecond timescales.